mail this page

 products | company | support | training | contact us

 Defined in RFC 2782.
-The SRV RR identifies the host(s) that will support particular services.
+The SRV RR identifies the host(s) that will support a particular service.
 The MX RR is a specialised example of service discovery while the SRV RR is a general purpose RR to discover any service.
 The SRV RR allows control over prioritisation of delivery and usage.
-It is not widely supported except notably by OpenLDAP and increasingly by VoIP systems in conjunction with the NAPTR RR.
+It is not widely supported except notably by OpenLDAP and increasingly by SIP (VoIP) systems in conjunction with the NAPTR RR.
 Ugly format may not be helping!

 |srvce||Defines the symbolic service name (see IANA port-numbers) prepended with a '_' (underscore).
 Case insensitive.
 Common values are: